LiquidGalaxyLAB/liquid-galaxy/README.md

 # Liquid Galaxy

+# Before Installation

+Install the lsb-core and lsb packages for Ubuntu 16.04 : $ sudo apt install lsb-core and $ sudo apt install lsb Update the package database : $ sudo apt update Upgrade you system using the "-f" parameter .This will attempt to correct a system which has broken dependencies:
+$ sudo apt upgrade -f .

 ## Installation

 The installation script (`install.sh`) is intended to be used with Ubuntu.
 It might not work